History of Phil Simms in Timeline

 Phil Simms

 Phil Simms is a former NFL quarterback who played 14 seasons for the New York Giants.
-Drafted in 1979, Simms led the Giants to victory in Super Bowl XXI, earning MVP honors.
-He set Super Bowl records for completion percentage (88%) and passer rating (150.9) in that game, both of which still stand.
-Simms was selected to the Pro Bowl twice, for his performances in the 1985 and 1993 seasons.
+Drafted in 1979, he led the Giants to victory in Super Bowl XXI, earning MVP honors.
+In that game, he set Super Bowl records for completion percentage (88%) and passer rating (150.9), records that still stand.
+Simms was also selected to the Pro Bowl twice, recognizing his exceptional play during the 1985 and 1993 seasons.
+He played college football at Morehead State before his successful NFL career.

 November 3, 1955: Phil Simms Born